karaokemugen/karaokemugen-app/README.md

 ### Git submodules

-Initialize some git config values either via `yarn gitconfig` or
+Initialize some git config values either via `yarn gitconfig` or by hand :

 Warning : these are global.
 If you wish to make them local, put `local` after `config` in each command.